 You should choose your body protector based on 2 criteria: the type of protection and the level of protection.

-There are two types of protector: body protectors and back protectors: BODY PROTECTORS: Designed to protect the rider's upper body in the event of an impact or a fall, a body protector protects both the torso and the back.
+There are two types of protector: body protectors and back protectors: Body Protector: Designed to protect the rider's upper body in the event of an impact or a fall, a body protector protects both the torso and the back.
 Composed of several waffle foam pads to cushion and absorb impacts in the event of a fall and protect the spinal column, kidneys, rib cage and abdominal organs.
-BACK PROTECTORS: As the name suggests, back protectors protect only the back.
+Back Protector: As the name suggests, back protectors protect only the back.
 They can have a rigid, jointed shell or a foam pad inserted into a soft gilet.
 Back protectors are designed to be more comfortable than body protectors, offering the rider greater freedom of movement.
 While they are more discreet and less bothersome, you should remember that they offer a lower level of protection than a body protector.

 The level of Protection

 For body protectors, the level of protection falls under one of three categories: -

 Level 1: Lowest level of protection suitable for licensed jockeys only (we do not carry Level 1 protectors).